 In the 1980s, Eastern Hills extended its outreach ministry.
 Recognizing a need for a church in another rapidly developing east Montgomery area, the church sponsored Taylor Road Baptist Mission.
 The Church also responded to the community’s need for Christian day care by adding a complete day care and a before and after school program.

 Additions to the church’s physical plant continued into the 1990s and the Share the Vision capital campaign is seeing to current expansion needs while its numerous funded projects are underway today.

 Throughout its history, Eastern Hills has been blessed with excellent leadership.
 Pastor Josh Wootton is senior pastor.
 Rev. Dan Harrison is associate pastor of administration & to senior adults.
-Rev. Greg Gosselin is minister to children, and Rev. Keith Pate is minister of music.
+Rev. Greg Gosselin is minister to children, Pastor Jeff Baxley is the student pastor, and Rev. Keith Pate is minister of music.

 The mission of Eastern Hills Baptist Church is to be a community of believers who Follow God, Reach People, and Teach Others to do the same.

 Eastern Hills Baptist Church exists to lead believers and unbelievers to become responsible followers of Jesus Christ.